Doogie2000/Doogie2000.github.io/index.md

+# While Loops/Scope 10/26/18

+This week we learned about while loops and scope.
+While loops are loops that can run infinitelly until something changes and the value turns false, or true.
+This can result in an unending loop that can add to itself endlessly.
+We also learned about scope, which is how long a variable stays active.
+Scope can affect how you write your program by forcing you to set varaiables to zero, or create new variables.
+I continue to have a lot of fun in this class and I hope to include many more movie references in the rest of the year.
+Live long and prosper!

+---

 # Dictionaries 10/19/18

 This week we tackled dictionaries.
 It is a challenging subject, and difficult to fully grasp, but overall it unlocks a lot of new possibilities for future code.
 The homework this week will prove to be challenging and I hope I can complete it sufficiently.
 Overall I continue to enjoy the class and I find that as each topic builds I am having a more in depth understanding of Python and coding.